 Varicose veins are enlarged and often painful veins that generally appear on the legs and feet.
-There are a number of different causes of varicose veins, from genetics to poor lifestyle, but one which is quite common, is pregnancy.
+There are a number of different causes of varicose veins, from genetics to poor lifestyle, but one which is quite common is vein damage during pregnancy.
 If varicose veins can seemingly appear out of nowhere, is it possible that varicose veins go away after pregnancy?
 Let’s find out.

 Why do varicose veins develop during pregnancy?

 While varicose veins can develop due to several factors during pregnancy, they usually result from an increase in the volume of blood being channelled through a pregnant woman’s body to cater to her and the growing foetus.
 The increased blood flow places additional stress on the blood vessels, causing them to bulge and produce veins which are visible on the skin.

 The main factors that contribute to the development of varicose veins during pregnancy include:

 - An increased volume of blood in circulation

 - The natural weight gain associated with pregnancy

 - An additional pressure the growing uterus exerts on veins in the pelvis